 As problems persist, there’s a need to pull leadership away from running daily operations.
 Instead, they must focus on finding new warehouse locations, negotiating leases, building sites, and hiring labor.
 If the spike in orders occurs without warning, you could be waiting months to nearly a year before you can move any operations.

 Outsourcing tackles this directly by allowing you to shift much of this work and expansion to a fulfillment company.
 The 3PL should already have the space to accommodate you and multiple locations to help minimize your overall shipping costs.
 What can take months and months shrinks down to as little as 30 days, often with a risk-free trial option.

 Your next step is here

 Direct-to-consumer fulfillment helps your business control costs and mitigate risks while improving your ability to serve customers.
 You get to focus on being the expert for your product and sales while supply chain leaders manage freight and fulfillment.
 It’s a major step and potentially a challenging one.

-Red Stag Fulfillment wants to make it easier for you to take that step, even if we’re not the right 3PL for your products.
+Red Stag Fulfillment wants to make it easier for you to take that step.
 That’s why we’ve created this eBook to specifically walk you through the steps for onboarding with a new logistics company and why it makes sense in the D2C space.
 Read more here or click the image below to jump directly to the PDF version of our eBook.